 Day of the Mercury 2 sound re D

-Day of the Sun 4 sound fa F
+Day of the Sun 4 sounds fa F

-Let’s continue now, as the master of Samos, the great Pythagoras, by successive fifths, with reduction of octave.
+Let’s continue now, as the master of Samos, the great Pythagoras, by successive fifths, with a reduction of the octave.
 We get, starting from do:

 do x 3/2 = sol